kimikurata/wnm617_202190_01/kurata.kimi/README.md

 ## Perhaps Some Notes

-- Take note of how markdown works nnnnnn
+- Take note of how markdown works